 Heuristic analysis (in AV; spam management tools often use a similar methodology, though) is a term for a rule-based scoring system applied to code that doesn't provide a definite match to known malware.
 Program attributes that suggest possible malicious intent increase the score for that program.
 The term derives from a Greek root meaning to discover and has the more general meaning of a rule of thumb or an informed guess.
 Advanced heuristics use a variety of inspection and emulation techniques to assess the likelihood of a program's being malicious, but there is a trade-off: The more aggressive the heuristic, the higher the risk of false positives (FPs).
-For this reason, commercial antivirus software often offers a choice of settings, from no heuristics or advanced heuristics.
+For this reason, commercial antivirus software often offers a choice of settings, from no heuristics (detection based on exact or near-exact identification) to moderate heuristics or advanced heuristics.